Structural Racism and Transportation Policy: The Road Ahead

-This topic will be explored by our panelists: UB Law alumnus Henry Greenidge, J.D.
-'10 , a Fellow-In-Residence at the NYU McSilver Institute for Poverty Policy and Research, where he studies the intersection of transportation policy with poverty, race and class; Ajmel Quereshi , senior counsel at the NAACP Legal Defense Fund and director of the Civil Rights Clinic at Howard University School of Law; and Seema Iyer , director of the Real Estate and Economic Development (REED) program in the UB Merrick School of Business (MSB), and associate director for the Jacob France Institute, MSB's economic research center.
+On January 27, 2021, this topic was explored by our panelists: UBalt Law alumnus Henry Greenidge, J.D.
+'10 , a Fellow-In-Residence at the NYU McSilver Institute for Poverty Policy and Research, where he studies the intersection of transportation policy with poverty, race and class; Ajmel Quereshi , senior counsel at the NAACP Legal Defense Fund and director of the Civil Rights Clinic at Howard University School of Law; and Seema Iyer , director of the Real Estate and Economic Development (REED) program in the UBalt Merrick School of Business (MSB), and associate director for the Jacob France Institute, MSB's economic research center.

-Moderating the discussion will be Audrey McFarlane , Associate Dean of Faculty Research & Development and Dean Julius Isaacson Professor of Law at UB Law.
+The discussion was moderated by Audrey McFarlane , Associate Dean of Faculty Research & Development and Dean Julius Isaacson Professor of Law at UBalt Law.

 Henry Greenidge, J.D.
 '10